Azure/ALZ-Bicep/infra-as-code/bicep/modules/managementGroups/generateddocs/managementGroups.bicep.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
 parTopLevelManagementGroupPrefix | No       | Prefix for the management group hierarchy.
 This management group will be created as part of the deployment. parTopLevelManagementGroupSuffix | No       | Optional suffix for the management group hierarchy.
 This suffix will be appended to management group names.
-Include a preceeding dash if required.
+Include a preceding dash if required.
 Example: -suffix parTopLevelManagementGroupDisplayName | No       | Display name for top level management group.
 This name will be applied to the management group prefix defined in parTopLevelManagementGroupPrefix parameter. parTopLevelManagementGroupParentId | No       | Optional parent for Management Group hierarchy, used as intermediate root Management Group parent, if specified.
 If empty, default, will deploy beneath Tenant Root Management Group. parLandingZoneMgAlzDefaultsEnable | No       | Deploys Corp & Online Management Groups beneath Landing Zones Management Group if set to true.